Sympulse: Sympulse14

 In its fifth year, Sympulse was held 28 January – 1 February 2014.
-"Escape to Neverland" was the theme of the fifth edition of this cultural extravaganza.
-It represented the abstract idea and out of the box thinking that Sympulse stood for.
+"Escape to Neverland" was the theme of the fifth edition.
 The Media coverage was done by 9XM/9XO, Radio One, Extentia, Autocar India, Mid Day, and Sakal times.
 The total value of the fest was Rs.
 120 lakh with the approximate footfall of the fest being 40,000.
 The highlight of the fest was the Musical Nite with Dubvision and Nikhil Chinnappa, and the ProNite with Benny Dayal and Bombay Rockers.